 Fall has finally arrived, and the temperature is dropping.
 It’s time to start thinking about butternut squash, apple crisp, and soups.
 I found this recipe for roasted cinnamon nutmeg butternut squash tucked into a cookbook.
 I’ve no idea where I got it from, but the combination of cinnamon, apple cider, nutmeg, butter, and squash is classic.

-Cinnamon and nutmeg add both a bit of spice and sweetness, and the apple cider is both tart and sweet.
+Cinnamon and nutmeg add both a bit of warm spice and sweetness, and the apple cider is both tart and sweet.
 It’s also apple cider season, so all the ingredients are at their peak now.

 The rest is just cutting up the squash (use a big, sharp knife), adding the spices, butter, and cider, and baking it in the toaster oven.